<– CONTENT HIDDEN –>

 In order to serve on one of the above groups, please complete the 2020-2021 Committee & Work Team Application to indicate the committee or work team you’re interested in serving on.
 You may select up to the three committees.
 Please note, the order in which you select your committees represents your preference for service.
 For example, selecting Bylaws Committee first will indicate that the Bylaws Committee is your first preference for a committee to serve on.

 The NIRSA Nominations & Appointments (N&A) Committee is appointed by the NIRSA Member Network.
-If interested in serving on the NIRSA N&A Committee please complete the interest form: N&A Interest form.
+If interested in serving on the NIRSA N&A Committee please complete the interest form.
 The Committee consists of two members per region and the full committee recruits, reviews and evaluates applications for the NIRSA Board of Directors in addition to other duties.

 For more information on the tasks associated with each group, view the charges for 2019-2020 NIRSA volunteer groups on the volunteers groups page of the NIRSA website.